Wick integrals: The Wick product, diagram formulae, and change of chaos

 This definition coincides with the one in \cite{Giraitis_1986} for total diagrams, in which case $X^D = X^{\dia D} = \ka[X]^D \in \mathbb R$.
 We recall their main result on combinatorics of diagrams. \begin{proposition}[{\cite[Theorem 4]{Giraitis_1986}}] \end{proposition}

 The reason to introduce partial diagrams is to prove product formulae.
-The following formula generalises the well-known one for Hermite polynomials \cite[Exercise 1.7.1]{NP} (often stated in terms of Wiener integrals \cite[Theorem 2.7.10]{NP}), both in the direction of more general measures, and for more than two factors.
+The following formula generalises the well-known one for Hermite polynomials \cite[Exercise 1.7.1]{NP} (often stated more generally for Wiener integrals \cite[Theorem 2.7.10]{NP}), both in the direction of more general measures, and for more than two factors.
 While we were not able to find it in the literature, many similar results exist, e.g.\ \cite[Proposition 17]{Anshelevich_2004} in free probability.
 Note how it implies the second identity in \autoref{prop:EkW} by taking expectations and using the zero-mean property of Appell polynomials. \begin{theorem}[Product formula] \end{theorem} \begin{proof} We prove this by induction on $m$.
 The cases $m = 0, 1$ are trivial.
 We start with $m = 2$ and call $I$ and $J$ the two rows.
+We compute, using \autoref{prop:wick} (see \autoref{fig:partition-drawing})

 We use the subscript $\mathrm{F}$ to mean \say{flat} and write $\mathcal P$ without necessarily specifying the set of which we are taking the partition (it is necessarily just the union of its sets).
 Writing $\P(N \setminus K) \ni \sigma = \alpha \sqcup \beta$ with $\alpha \in \P_\mathrm{F}$, $\beta \in \P_\mathrm{NF}$, we continue